 When some Brooklynites protested, Georgi models hit the streets, demanding that the MTA “butt out” of their advertising.

-By now, our culture is desensitized to alcohol ads using sex to peddle its wares, or parading women’s bodies and body parts in subservient positions that border on risky, rather than risque.
+By now, our culture is desensitized to alcohol ads using sex to peddle its wares, or parading women’s body parts in subservient positions that border on risky, rather than risque.

 Advertising and public relations practitioners operate by codes of professional ethics.
-Looking at these ads, nobody would have guessed that truth, serving the public or high ethical standards are among them.
+Looking at these ads, nobody would have guessed they abide by standards of public service and high ethical standards.

 The Good Old Days

 Just a few decades ago, vodka ads were classy.
 Well, more classy.
-They featured hats.
+They had hats.

-… and lady astronauts with antennas poking out of their heads, a testament to their advanced physics degrees, perhaps.
+… and lady astronauts with antennas, a testament to their advanced physics degrees, perhaps.

-Even Woody Allen was there — more likely to offend by his incessant griping than non-PC iterations.
+Even Woody Allen was there — more likely to offend by his incessant griping.

 Meanwhile, back in Russia…

 Vodka’s been popularized in Russia, where water and vodka have a mere one-letter difference: vodka once meant “little water.”
-Are the Russians to blame for these raunchy ads?
+Are the Russians to blame for raunchy American ads?
 Let’s take a look.

 Others extoll rest and a hot bath after a day of manual labor.